 A thorough, but exciting training in a sympathetic atmosphere.

 In short, a thorough, but exciting training in a sympathetic atmosphere, during which you will be assessed as a potential tenant of chambers.
 The idea of a year long interview is not one to which we wholeheartedly subscribe.
 What we want to see is your potential to learn (sometimes from your mistakes) and to develop good working relationships with a wide variety of people.
 No two judges, witnesses or clients are the same and you need to be able to relate to all of them quickly.
 We will invite you to come to chambers long before your first day of pupillage.
-All successful candidates are invited to Chambers’ Christmas party the year before they start pupillage, the aim of which is to reassure rather than alarm!
+All successful candidates are invited to an event in Chambers the year before they start pupillage, the aim of which is to reassure rather than alarm!
 However, we also invite new pupils to visit chambers before they start to meet our Head of Pupillage, Business Director, Senior Clerk and their pupil supervisor and mentor.
 This is to let them see how chambers works and who to go to if their pupil supervisor is unavailable.
 We hope that you will find Chambers’ layout and ethos means that you can always find someone to talk to whether it’s about a case or a problem.
 Most problems should be capable of informal resolution.
 However, if that is not possible, you should raise the matter with your pupil supervisor and/or the Head of Pupillage, who will then take appropriate action in accordance with Chambers’ relevant policy.

 You will be provided with the following documentation before you start pupillage by the Business Director, so you are aware of how chambers is run and what you can expect: